 Short Answer

-Both the model and the market expect JD Vance to visit Pakistan before May 4, 2026, but both assign a low probability to this outcome.
+Both the model and the market expect JD Vance to visit Pakistan before May 29, 2026, with no compelling evidence of mispricing.

 1. Executive Verdict

-• JD Vance's April 2026 Pakistan trip was indefinitely postponed.
+• White House confirmed Vance's April 2026 Pakistan trip indefinitely postponed.

 Who Wins and Why